 Although the project proposes a General Plan amendment and zone change, allowing the construction of 88 multi-family residences would not result in a potentially significant direct growth inducing effect.
 The project proposes a maximum development density of 20 dwelling units per usable acre on the project site.
-The project would rezone the parcel and amend the General Plan from "Single-Family Residential - 10,000 square foot minimum parcel size (R-1-10)" and "Urban Low Residential (R-UL)" to "Multi-Family Residential (RM-2)" and "Urban High Residential" with a PUD.
+The project would rezone the parcel and amend the General Plan from "Single-Family Residential - 10,000 square foot minimum parcel size (R-1-10)" and "Urban Low Residential (R-UL)" to "Multi-Family Residential (RM-2-R)" and "Urban High Residential" with a PUD.

 The proposed project (General Plan amendment, zone change and PUD) would not foster economic growth, or the construction of additional housing, either directly or indirectly in the surrounding environment.
 No expansion of wastewater treatment or other infrastructure is proposed.
-The project only proposes minor improvements to Minto Road in order to bring it up to County standards for safety and operational purposes.
+The project only proposes minor improvements to Minto Road in order to bring it up to County standards for safety and operational ificant Less than vith Significant igation Or poration No Impact purposes.
 As a result, no adverse impacts are anticipated.